google/proto-quic/src/tools/binary_size/README.md

 *** note
 **Note:** Refer to
 [diagnose_bloat.py](https://cs.chromium.org/search/?q=file:diagnose_bloat.py+gn_args)
-for list of GN args to build a Release binary.
+for list of GN args to build a Release binary (or just use the tool with --single).
 ***

 Example Usage: